 After you've gone through the trouble of clearing a clog, the last thing you want is for it to happen again.
 The good news is that a little proactive care can go a long way in keeping your drain line clear and your AC running smoothly.
 By building a few simple habits into your routine, you can prevent future blockages and avoid the stress of water damage or a system shutdown.
 It’s all about staying ahead of the game and giving your HVAC system the attention it needs to perform its best.

-Perform Monthly Maintenance
+Your Quick Monthly Maintenance Routine

 A great habit to get into is flushing your drain line every 30 to 60 days, especially during those hot Texas summers when your AC is working overtime.
 This simple step helps wash away any minor buildup before it can turn into a stubborn clog.
 All you need to do is pour about a cup of distilled white vinegar into the access point of the line.
 The vinegar is acidic enough to break down algae and gunk without being harsh on your pipes.
 Think of it as a quick, easy cleanse that keeps everything flowing as it should.